machal/cssmine-content/css3-background-origin.md

 values are illustrated in the [box-sizing](<css3-box-sizing.md>) section.

 Caution!
-The `background-origin` property is ignored by the browser if the `background-attachment: fixed` declaration is used as well.
+The `background-origin` property is ignored by the browser if the `background-attachment: fixed` declaration is used.

 Background Clip vs Background Origin
 ------------------------------------

 Everyone gets confused by that so let's shed some light on it:

-[Background Clip](<css3-background-clip.md>) determines if a background color or image is visible under a border (`border-box`) or around the content only (`content-box`).
+[Background Clip](<css3-background-clip.md>) determines if the background color or image is visible under a border (`border-box`) or around the content only (`content-box`).

 Background Origin does not do anything on its own - it just defines an area